- Business Office

 For questions on student accounts and payment plans, students should see the student accounts clerk in the Business Office.

 Campus Information, located in the Knutson Campus Center, provides directory assistance and help with finding locations on campus.
-Additionally, they provide information on MAT bus service, lost and found, equipment checkouts, graduation tickets and Knutson Campus Center poster/sign approvals.
+Additionally, they provide information on MAT bus service, lost and found, equipment checkouts, and graduation tickets.
 The Campus Information phone number is 218.299.4000.

-The Concordia college Career Center, located in the Parke Student Leadership Center, collaborates with students to utilize their liberal arts skills, embrace learning experiences, and make informed decisions to achieve lifelong professional and personal goals.
+The Concordia College Career Center, located in the Parke Student Leadership Center, collaborates with all students to utilize their liberal arts skills, embrace learning experiences, and make informed decisions to achieve lifelong professional and personal goals.
+In doing so, we strive to remove unnecessary barriers that foster a sense of belonging.

 - Identify and explore their values, interests, personality, and skills and use them as the foundation for good decision-making about major, career, further education, or other goals